bmichas/lstm_project/README.md

 ### DOCKER

-- To predict just type in your terminal: `docker build -t lstm_project .`
+- To build docker just type in your terminal: `docker build -t lstm_project .`
 - To run project: `docker run -it lstm_project`